interstellar/starlight/starlight/doc/Protocol.md

 ### Stellar accounts

-The Stellar network tracks the state of individual "accounts," each of which can store some balance of lumens, the Stellar network's native currency.
+The Stellar network tracks the state of individual “accounts,” each of which can store some balance of lumens, the Stellar network’s native currency.
 (These accounts can also store balances of other issued assets on Stellar, though this capability is not used in this specification, which only covers payment channels that use lumens.)
-Each account starts out with a single public-key _signer_, known as a "master key," and has a minimum balance of 1 lumen.
+Each account starts out with a single public-key _signer_, known as a “master key,” and has a minimum balance of 1 lumen.
 This master key is also used as the account ID.